cssl-unist/priv-code-lock/priv-code-lock-sw/README.md

 3. buildroot/device_table.txt info
 	- The example is root folder - device_table.txt

-3. In freedom-u-sdk folder, make -j48 sim
+3. In priv-code-lock-sw folder, make -j48 sim
 4. Need to about 10 miniutes(Depending on system status, It is different.

 5. `login: root / passward: sifive